Git-Rajat1990/Configure-Privacy-Settings-in-WhatsApp/README.md

 WhatsApp’s privacy settings allow you to restrict who can see your personal info and set disappearing messages.
 There are also options to change Group settings, view Live Locations, view Blocked contacts, change Read receipts, and manage Fingerprint lock.
 These privacy settings allow you to manage how your personal data will be viewed and shared with other WhatsApp users.

->**Note:** You must have successfully logged in WhatsApp mobile or web using your registered mobile number.
+...**Note:** You must have successfully logged in WhatsApp mobile or web using your registered mobile number.